Real Destroyer: History

 A couple of days ago the news had been announced that the Destroyer FC team was putting the second division category up for sale due to the fact that some sponsors withdrew from the club and the low influx of the public in the regular tournament took its toll. to the entire port of liberty.

 This news was announced through an official statement where they also took the opportunity to thank the different sponsors who remained with them and at the same time made contacts so that investments could approach and bid for the category.

-This day it was announced that this category would be acquired and would be by the Tiburones de Sonsonate, a team that has a past in Salvadoran soccer and would be a different project from that of Sonsonate FC or AD Sonsonate that had previously been in the first and second divisions. division, so during this week more details of said sale and a new projector that will emerge in the Silver league of our country will be given.
+It was announced that this category would be acquired by the Tiburones de Sonsonate, a team that has a past in Salvadoran soccer and would be a different project from that of Sonsonate FC or AD Sonsonate that had previously been in the first and second divisions.
+During this week more details of the sale and a new projector that will emerge in the Silver league of the country will be given.